AtharvaKale1/India-s-Principal-Commodity-Wise-Export-Dashboard-2022-23/README.md

 ## 🎨 Acknowledgment

-This project was completed as part of the **Machine Learning Daat Science Mini Project** under the guidance of our faculty mentor.
+This project was completed as part of the **Machine Learning Data Science Mini Project** under the guidance of our faculty mentor.
 Special thanks to open data initiatives and open-source ML tools that made real-world analytics and visualization possible.

 ---